truongluan998/chatgpt/README.md

 3- constants - All the application level constants are defined in this directory with-in their respective files.
 This directory contains the constants for `theme`, `dimentions`, `api endpoints`, `preferences` and `strings`.
 4- models - Contains all models to get and save data from BE.
 5- routes - This file contains all the routes for your application.
-6- screens - Contants all screens and widget.
+6- screens - Contains all screens and widget.
 For example, Login Screen, button, textfield etc,...
 7- services - Contains all the business logic that performs server related tasks such as retrieving data from BE, saving data, displaying notifications, etc..
 8- theme - Contains Application color and theme.
 For example, text color, button color, text size, button style etc,...
 9- utils - Contains the utilities/common functions of your application.